VMware Postgres High Availability with pg_auto_failover

 - Migrating from Patroni High Availability to pg_auto_failover for existing Patroni customers who wish to move to a VMware Postgres release that supports pg_auto_failover for HA.

 The pg_auto_failover architecture requires three key components as a minimum:

 - a pg_auto_failover monitor node that acts both as a witness and an orchestrator

 - a Postgres primary node

-- a Postgres secondary node, using a synchronous hot standby setup
+- a Postgres secondary node, using by default a synchronous hot standby setup

 pg_auto_failover is included with the VMware Postgres release, and installed during the